EGimenoS/dailyjourneyapi/README.md

 3. Move to the project root folder and install the dependencies by using `bundle install`
 4. Create the database: `rails db:migrate`
 5. Run the database migration: `rails db:migrate`
+6. Start your development server `rails s`

-The app needs a Here Maps apikey to work since it used their Geocoding and Search REST API v7.
+The app needs a Here Maps apikey to work since it uses their Geocoding and Search REST API v7.
+You can get a key for free with a generous free tier.
 More instructions: https://developer.here.com/documentation/geocoding-search-api/dev_guide/index.html.

 Once you get your key, set it as a ENV variable.
 You can use for instance the figaro gem bundled with this project gemfile, run `bundle exec figaro install` to generate an `application.yml file` and add a new key with a here_maps_api_key and the value of your new key.

 ### Currently working endpoints

-Asuming your are running your app in `http://localhost:3000`
+> Asuming your are running your app in `http://localhost:3000`

 ### User creation